-The UP K2 is delivered from the factory with what we feel is the best brake position for most pilots.
-But tall or short pilots, or those with a harness with non-standard attachment points might feel it necessary to change the position of the brake handles.
+The UP K22 is delivered from the factory with what we feel is the best brake position for most tandem pilots.
+But tall or short pilots, or those with a harness with non-standard attachment points, different t-bar or pilots flying solo (SM size) might feel it necessary to change the position of the brake handles.